Tokyo Jam Session Locations and Info

 This is not a comprehensive list, and I just give some of my opinions on various jams.
 I’m more of a fusion player, so expect a bit of a bias for modern funk and groove stuff.
 Yokohama (south-west of Tokyo) has an excellent jazz scene and yearly festival, but currently I’m not including that information here.
 Another good resource for jams (only in Japanese) is Jazz.co.jp.
 You can see what jams are on for a given day in Tokyo.
 This is reasonably comprehensive for trad jazz, but there are still plenty of omissions, especially for other genres.

-Most jams in Tokyo are very welcoming and run with musicians in mind – it’s much more of a community scene than London (where it’s all about money) and New York (where the level is pretty crazy high).
+Most jams in Tokyo are very welcoming and run with musicians in mind – it’s much more of a friendly community scene than London (where it’s all about money) and New York (where it’s about blowing the guy next to you off of the stage).
 There are lots of places where you can hang out and have lots of opportunities to play, though one “downside” is that even musicians are generally expected to pay a cover charge in the area of ¥1000-¥2000.
 At first this may seem unfair, but it has to be admitted that musicians are often the only customers for the bars, and this system seems to allow many bars to thrive (whereas in London, jazz bars are constantly closing down (or becoming commercial parodies of jazz bars (Ronnie Scott’s!))).
 On the plus side, if you get a gig, due to cover charges you will generally make a much more reasonable amount than you would in London.

 A jazz bar/school with jams or lessons of various level all day, every day.
 B1 floor holds mostly trad jazz jams, while the B2 floor has a lot of R&B, funk, groove, and sometimes concerts.
 Cover charge includes free drinks!
 The B1 Saturday jam is somewhat higher level, and one can call just about anything from trad to modern, etc. The B2 jams tend to be run by young new musicians during the week, but depending on the host band there are some high-level jams, often at the weekend.
 (No Smoking)